-Health care costs and treatment utilization have high variability, including significant waste or ineffective treatments that do not produce better health outcomes, which threatens the solvency of private and public insurers.^{1-3} Without the ability to measure spending and treatment utilization, there is limited ability to improve savings and related patient outcomes.
-To address this dynamic, MDGuidelines offers the Medical Cost and Treatment Utilization Tool, which provides users with the following capabilities:
+Health care costs and treatment utilization have high variability, do not produce better health outcomes, and threaten the solvency of private and public insurers. ^{1-3} Without the ability to measure spending and treatment utilization, there is limited ability to improve savings and patient outcomes.
+To address this dynamic, MDGuidelines offers Medical Cost and Treatment Utilization Tool, which provides users with the following capabilities:

-- Predict medical costs for a case
+- Predict medical costs for a disability case

-- Compare medical costs to national benchmarks
+- Medical cost benchmarking

-- Review treatment and diagnosis statistics
+- Treatment and diagnosis statistics

-- Estimate service-specific cost
+- Service-specific cost estimates

-This tool aims to inform Actuaries, Utilization Review Nurses, and Nurse Case Managers; the treatment utilization estimates aim to inform Physicians, Utilization Review Nurses, and Nurse Case Managers.
+The medical cost estimates will be especially useful for Actuaries, Utilization Review Nurses, and Nurse Case Managers; the treatment utilization estimates will be useful for Physicians, Utilization Review Nurses, and Nurse Case Managers.